TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/console/profile-settings/_index.md

 weight: 1
 ---

-This section explains how to modify profile settings on in {{% tts %}} Console.
+This section explains how to modify profile settings in {{% tts %}} Console.

 <!--more-->